-There is an increased demand when it comes to marijuana because of the prevalence and legalization of it.
-This is why many patients think marijuana use might not be a big deal to mention to their physicians.
+There is an increased demand for marijuana because of its prevalence and legalization.
+Many patients think marijuana use might not be a big deal to mention to their physicians.

 Unfortunately, that’s not right because marijuana has various effects on the body and anesthesia medicines.

 Can I smoke marijuana on the day of my colonoscopy?
-No, as it will interfere with other drugs that your anesthesiologist will give to you.
-During the process, you will be given powerful medication that will provide you enough sedation to guarantee your safety and comfort during the procedure.
+No, as it will interfere with other drugs, your anesthesiologist will give you.
+You will be given powerful medication that will provide you with enough sedation to guarantee your safety and comfort during the procedure.

 In this article, you will learn more about the effect of marijuana during a procedure, especially a colonoscopy.

-It is very important to know the effect of adding marijuana to your prescribed anesthesia.
+It is essential to know the effect of adding marijuana to your prescribed anesthesia.